 Today, only a few original elements remain – the castle’s surrounding walls and two tall, sturdy circular towers.
 Entry to the tower costs €2.

-As well as the views, the castle also offers regular events, so keep an eye out for any temporary exhibitions or shows which might be on during your stay.
+As well as the views, the castle also offers regular events, so keep an eye out for any temporary exhibitions or shows that might be on during your stay.

 The two sites are connected to the harbor by Via Colombo, the village’s main street whose restaurants offer local wines – including sciacchetrà, a sweet dessert wine – as well as fine Italian fare.